CyberKnight-cmd/complete-web-dev/01-Web-Foundations/1.1-Web_Foundations_Learning/1.1.1-InternetAndNetworking/Avirupa/Notes1.md

 * **Mechanism:** "Fire and forget."
 It streams data instantly without checking if the receiver got it.
 No retransmission of lost packets.
 * **Use Cases:** Online Gaming, Live Video Streaming, VoIP (where speed matters more than perfection).

-## Appendix

-- This document is based on the referenced video and the official notes linked at the top.
-- Diagrams above are ASCII for quick inclusion in text files; replace with images/SVGs for visual documentation if desired.

----